open-mmlab/mmdetection/README.md

 - **Modular Design**

-  One can easily construct a customized object detection framework by combining different components.
+  We decompose the detection framework into different components and one can easily construct a customized object detection framework by combining different modules.

 - **Support of multiple frameworks out of box**